 Days 7-9: Hoi An & Hue

-Hoi An and Hue are very different, so I kind of love they’re often grouped together on a backpacker’s Vietnam itinerary.
-Hoi An is a painfully charming little town full of historic architecture and multicolored lanterns that light up the night as far as the eye can see.
+Hoi An and Hue are very different, so I kind of love they’re often grouped together on most backpackers’ Vietnam itineraries.
+Hoi An is a painfully charming (yes, I said painfully charming) little town full of historic architecture and multicolored lanterns that light up the night as far as the eye can see.
 If you’ve ever seen pretty pictures of an old Vietnamese city covered in thousands of lanterns, it was for sure Hoi An.
 It’s also painfully touristy for some.
 Hoi An and Hue are separated by the ridiculously scenic Hai Van Pass.
 Hue is much more “authentic” in the sense that locals actually outnumbered tourists.
 Imagine that!
 It’s often overlooked for the more exciting cities of HCMC and Hanoi, but I thought Hue was something special.
 Particularly, its Imperial Citadel is a must-see and Dong Ba Market has some of the best food in Vietnam.

 Day 7: From either Can Tho or Ho Chi Minh City you can catch a flight to Da Nang.
 Don’t get me wrong, I am just as much a fan of sketchy Southeast Asian night buses as the next gal, but time is of the essence.
 If adventurous, outdoorsy travel is the priority on your 3 week Vietnam itinerary, I frankly think your time will be best spent 1) in and around HCMC/the Mekong delta and 2) in Northern Vietnam.
 The flight from Can Tho to Da Nang literally cost $12+fees with Vietjet last time I checked.